Convergences of looptrees coded by excursions: Introduction and presentation of the results

-\paragraph*{Motivations and main results} The purpose of the present work is to build a framework and to provide a toolbox to construct, manipulate, and demonstrate convergences involving looptrees under the most general setting possible.
-A first issue is how to define compact continuum fractal looptrees that may appear as scaling limits.
-Although compact continuum fractal trees are well-known since the introduction of the Brownian Continuum Random Tree (CRT) by Aldous in \cite{aldousI}, mimicking the discrete setting to define continuum looptrees associated with them is not so easy.
+The purpose of the present work is to build a framework and to provide a toolbox to construct, manipulate, and demonstrate convergences involving looptrees under the most general setting possible.
+The first issue is how to define compact continuum fractal looptrees that may appear as scaling limits.
+Although compact continuum fractal trees have been well-known since the introduction of the Brownian Continuum Random Tree (CRT) by Aldous~\cite{aldousI}, mimicking the discrete setting to define continuum looptrees associated with them is not so easy.
 On the one hand, it could be not clear how to choose the lengths of the loops while ensuring the compactness of the resulting space.
 On the other hand, when the branch points are dense in the tree, it might be possible that two different cycles in the associated looptree would never share a common point.
-It is indeed what happens for the $\alpha$-stable looptree $\mathscr{L}_\alpha$ of Curien and Kortchemski, with any $\alpha\in(1,2)$.
-They avoided the above difficulties \cite{curien2014} by building directly $\mathscr{L}_\alpha$ from the excursion $X^{\mathsf{exc},(\alpha)}$ of an $\alpha$-stable spectrally positive Lévy process.
-This process also codes the $\alpha$-stable tree, and Curien and Kortchemski justified that $\lop[\alpha]$ can be interpreted as its associated looptree.
-The idea to encode metric spaces by real-valued functions is in line with the founding work of Le Gall \cite{legall_trees} which studies and constructs compact real trees from continuous excursions.
-Namely, if $f:[0,1]\longrightarrow [0,\infty)$ is continuous with $f(0)=f(1)=0$ then setting
+It is indeed what happens for the $\alpha$-stable looptree $\mathscr{L}_\alpha$ of Curien \& Kortchemski~\cite{curien2014}, with any $\alpha\in(1,2)$.
+They avoided the above difficulties by building directly $\mathscr{L}_\alpha$ from the excursion $X^{\mathsf{exc},(\alpha)}$ of an $\alpha$-stable spectrally positive Lévy process.
+This process also codes the $\alpha$-stable tree, and Curien \& Kortchemski justified that $\lop[\alpha]$ can be interpreted as its associated looptree.

-for all $s,t\in[0,1]$ with $s\leq t$ defines a pseudo-distance on $[0,1]$, which in turn induces a compact real tree by quotient.
-See \cite{legall_trees,duquesne_coding} for an extensive study of this coding.
-The definition of real trees will be reminded in Section \ref{topo} and the quotient metric space induced by a pseudo-distance is defined in Section \ref{space}.
-Similarly, the $\alpha$-stable looptree is induced by another pseudo-distance inherited from $X^{\mathsf{exc},(\alpha)}$.